-The general purpose of a sub-internship is to immerse the student in a simulation of the experiences of a first-year resident, thereby promoting the development of clinical skills, organizational abilities, and the capacity to work as part of a medical care team, and learn an approach to integrating the demands of residency with the students of a first-year resident, thereby promoting the transition to postgraduate training.
+The general purpose of a sub-internship is to immerse the student in a simulation of the experiences of a first-year trainee, thereby promoting the development of clinical skills, organizational abilities, the capacity to work as part of a medical care team, and an approach to integrating the demands of residency with the student's personal life.
+All of this is intended to help ensure a successful start of postgraduate training.